 Tell us a little bit about yourself and your life, not necessarily music-related

-I was born in London in ’95 to Chinese parents, and lived my first months in the student halls of Imperial College, right next to the Royal Albert Hall.
-No-one foresaw that in 17 years I might return to perform on that stage with a symphony orchestra.
+I was born in London in 1995, and lived my first months in the student halls of Imperial College, right next to the Royal Albert Hall.
+No-one foresaw that after 17 years I might return to perform on that stage with a symphony orchestra.
 When I was little, we didn’t have much money, and nobody in my family played a ‘Western’ classical instrument.
-My grandfather used to play the Chinese violin, called the ‘Er Hu’ ( 二胡 ), but that was about it.
-At the age of four, having moved to Edinburgh, I auditioned for the City of Edinburgh Music School, singing ‘Head, Shoulders, Knees and Toes’.
+My grandfather used to play the Chinese violin, called the Er Hu ( 二胡 ), but that was about it.
+At the age of four, having moved to Edinburgh, I auditioned for the City of Edinburgh Music School singing Head, Shoulders, Knees and Toes.
 Miraculously, I was accepted, and studied there for seven years.

 How did you first get into music?

 By chance!
 It was first presented to me like an everyday, out-of-school activity.
 I sang pop songs in the car and in a girls’ choir.
 I took part in children’s orchestras, like NCO, and chamber music programmes including Pro Corda.
 My mother was a wonderful motivating force in my development and took me to concerts all the time.
 I became aware of so many pieces and artists that way, and am eternally grateful to her for enriching my life in this way.

 What made you decide that music would be an important part of your life?